Tuesday, October 4, 2011

 8. Respond to student's physical and emotional concerns

-10. Screen for conditions that impair learning, such as poor vision or hearing
+10. Screen for conditions that impair learning, such as poor vision and hearing

 11. Educate children about healthy lifestyles